Self-supervised debiasing using low rank regularization: Low-rank bias of biased representations

 \subsection{Rank regularization}

-Motivated from the rank reduction phenomenon, we ask an opposite-directional question: ``Can we intentionally amplify the prejudice of deep networks by \textit{maximizing} the redundancy between the components of latent representations?".
+Motivated from the aforementioned rank reduction phenomenon, we ask an opposite-directional question: ``Can we intentionally amplify the prejudice of deep networks by \textit{maximizing} the redundancy between the components of latent representations?".
 If the feature components are extremely correlated, the corresponding representations may exhibit most of its spectral energy along the direction of one singular vector.
 For this case, effective rank may converge to 0.
-In other words, our goal is to design a \textit{semantic bottleneck} of representations which restricts the semantic diversity of feature vectors.
-To implement the bottleneck in practice, we compute the auto-correlation matrix of the output of encoder.
-Throughout the paper, we denote \(x \in \mathbb{R}^m\) and \(y \in \mathcal{Y}\) as \(m\)-dimensional input sample and its corresponding predicting label, respectively.
-Then we denote \(X=\{x_k\}_{k=1}^n\) as a batch of \(n\) samples from a dataset which is fed to an encoder \(f_\theta: \mathbb{R}^{m} \rightarrow \mathbb{R}^{d}\), parameterized by \(\theta\).
-Then we construct a matrix \(Z \in \mathbb{R}^{n \times d}\) where each \(i\)th row is the output representations of the encoder \(f_\theta(x_i)^T\) for \(x_i \in X\).
-Let \(\bar{Z}\) denotes the mean-centered \(Z\) along the batch dimension.
-The normalized auto-correlation matrix \(C \in \mathbb{R}^{d \times d}\) of \(\bar{Z}\) is defined as follow:
+In other words, our goal is to design a \textit{semantic bottleneck} of representations that restricts the semantic diversity of feature vectors.
+To implement the bottleneck in practice, motivated from Figure \ref{2 fig: bias corr}, we compute the auto-correlation matrix of the output of encoder.

-where \(b\) is an index of sample and \(i, j\) are index of each vector dimension.
-Then we define our regularization term as negative of a sum of squared off-diagonal terms in \(C\):
+Let \(\bar{Z}\) denote the mean-centered representations \(Z\) along the batch dimension.
+The normalized auto-correlation matrix \(C \in \mathbb{R}^{d \times d}\) of \(\bar{Z}\) is defined as follow: where \(b\) is an index of sample and \(i, j\) are index of each vector dimension.
+Then we define our regularization term as the negative of a sum of squared off-diagonal terms in \(C\):

-where we refer to it as a rank loss.
-Note that the target labels on \(X\) is not used at all in formulation.